List of Girls und Panzer characters: Blue Division High School

 Blue Division High School (青師団高校, Aoshidan Kōkō) is a Spanish style high school based in Wakayama Prefecture.
 Their school name comes from the Blue Division, a unit of Spanish volunteers that served on the Eastern Front of World War II.
-The school is famous for its culinary and do not have an official Senshado club.
+The school is famous for its culinary arts and does not have an official Senshado club.
 Their schoolgirl uniforms are based on those of the real-life Spanish Legion, which are known for their deep cleavage.
 The team used to have only light tanks such as the Verdeja 1, Panzer I, Panzer II and Carro Veloce CV.35, complemented by comparatively heavier light tanks such as BT-5 and T-26 until acquiring heavier models such as the Panzer IV Ausf.H, various Panzer III models and several StuG III.